Common obstacles to Uni

 - University is a great opportunity to see the world, meet new people, visit other countries or get work experience on a placement

-- Your career and salary prospects are higher as a uni graduate – and we're the number 1 uni in the UK for boosting graduate salaries (The Economist, 2017)
+- Your career and salary prospects are higher as a uni graduate – and 94% of our students are in work and/or further study (HESA Graduate Outcomes Survey 2019/20)

 - It's not about the hand you're dealt in life, it's about how you play it – if going to uni helps you live the life you want, then it's the right choice for you